embedded-mas/embedded-mas/examples/jacamo/ros/README.md

 1. [perception_action_topicWritingAction](perception_action_topicWritingAction): actions of the agents are based on writing in ROS topics.
 1. [perception_action_serviceAction](perception_action_serviceAction): actions of the agents are based on requesting ROS services.
+2. [nested_topic_parameters](nested_topic_parameters): example where agents' actions are mapped to topic writings that require nested parameters.

 These are basic examples of Jason-ROS integration.
 Advanced examples are available [here](https://github.com/embedded-mas/ros-devs/tree/main/examples).